 Yes!
 I have changed this from undecided.

-I have discussed this with my councillor, and she has suggested I would need to live for a period as a woman.
-There was lifestyle decisions I needed to address but the more time I have spent as Mikki the more I didnt want to be anyone else, as this is me.
+I have discussed this with my counselor, and she has suggested I would need to live for a period as a woman.
+There were lifestyle decisions I needed to address but the more time I have spent as Mikki the more I didn’t want to be anyone else, as this is me.

 Have you changed your name?

 Yes, Deed Poll done, driving license changed, bank changed and passport has been sent.

 What effect has it had on your relationship?

 Oh, not good.
 For the sake of others, I’ll say no more.
 I’ve had quite a few relationships as Mikki but at present, I am single by choice.
 No, let’s correct that, I’m bloody happy to be single and not looking for anyone either.